-New Yorker’s understand the grueling process of finding a great co-op, condo or townhouse gave the shortage of inventory.
-When encountering a great property, it is not uncommon to find yourself in a real estate bidding war.
-Read on for ideas on how to win a real estate bidding war.
+New Yorkers understand the grueling process of finding a great co-op, condo, or townhouse gave the shortage of inventory.
+When encountering a great property, it is not uncommon to find yourself in a competitive real estate bidding war.
+Read on for ideas on how to handle and win a real estate bidding war.

 Table of Contents